Supreme League of Patriots – What We Think

 Be the superhero your city didn’t ask for

 Supreme League of Patriots is an interesting series.
 It gets applause for excelling at the art of world building and character development, but the puzzle elements can feel drawn out and even sluggish.
-That said, I’ve enjoyed the game thoroughly and can’t wait to continue playing through the rest of the episodes.
+That said, I’ve enjoyed the game thoroughly and can’t wait to continue playing the rest of the episodes.

 Watch the trailer for Supreme League of Patriots below: